nkoep/nkoep.net/posts/adaboost-regressor.md

 trade-off between predictive power of the ensemble and training time.

-With the high-level differences between random forests and AdaBoost out of the way, we move on to the actual training process of an AdaBoost ensemble.
+With the high-level differences between random forests and AdaBoost out of the way, let us move on to the actual training process of an AdaBoost ensemble.

 ### Ensemble Fitting

 The core idea in training an AdaBoost ensemble is the following.
-We begin by training a weak learner on the entire training set.
+We begin by training a weak learner on a bootstrapped training set.
-Every example in the training set is then fed to the estimator to determine the prediction error of each example.[^model-performance] As the weak learner only has limited predictive capability, the estimator will perform better on certain samples of the training set than on others.
+The estimator is than applied to every example in the original training set to determine the prediction error of each example.[^model-performance] As the weak learner only has limited predictive capability, the estimator will perform better on certain samples of the training set than on others.
 The idea now is to train another learner that performs better on exactly those samples.
-Naturally, this learner will again work better for some examples than others, so another learner is trained to improve performance on those samples, and so on.
+Naturally, this learner will again work better for some examples than for others, so another learner is trained to improve performance on those samples, and so on.
-The question is how we can steer the training process to emphasize the importance of learning to predict certain samples over others.
+The question is how we can steer the training process to emphasize the importance of learning to predict certain samples better than others.

 [^model-performance]: Obviously, evaluating model performance on the training set is considered a mortal sin in learning theory.